 I mean, there's no reason to be intimidated by these people.

-They're mental midgets.
+they're mental midgets.

-They they they are Brian's grimacing when I say when I say mental midget, they don't know what they think they know.
+When I say mental midget, they don't know what they think they know.

-And uh they don't the they they've they've uh they've dialed back the learning process.
+And they've dialed back the learning process.

-So the new information is the greatest threat to a liberal.
+The new information is the greatest threat to a liberal.

-New information, especially it contradicts the template or his worldview, biggest threat, biggest problem in the world, don't want to hear it.
+New information, especially contradicts his template or his worldview, biggest threat, biggest problem in the world.

-A lot of people make a mistake when talking to a liberal too, of Wanting to end the conversation with a liberal agreeing with you or giving ground or admitting that, yeah, maybe you have a point.
+A lot of people make a mistake when talking to a liberal, too, of wanting to end the conversation with a liberal agreeing with you or giving ground or admitting that, yeah, maybe you have a point.

 It's never going to happen.

-Just like if you're waiting around for the uh big network newscast to finally start broadcasting in ways that you agree with, you're going to forever be disappointed.
+Just like if you're waiting around for the big network newscast to finally start broadcasting in ways that you agree with, you're going to forever be disappointed.

 If that's your success of conservatism winning, it's never going to happen.

-Nobody wants to admit that they've been persuaded of something, unless you're their friend and you have a good relationship with them.
+Nobody wants to admit that they've been persuaded of something unless you're their friend and you have a good relationship with them.

 You'll never know how much influence you're having if you just ignore the reaction you're getting.

-Most people are not going to want to let you know that you influenced them or persuaded them because they they feel inferior when that can happen.
+Most people are not going to want to let you know that you influenced them or persuaded them because they feel inferior when that can happen.

-And uh but persuasion happens in all forms of way.
+But persuasion happens in all forms of way.

-Uh because that I mean, whatever you fire at us is going to bounce off a whole bunch of times.
+Because I mean, whatever you fire at us is going to bounce off a whole bunch of times.

 Here's Jay, Jacksonville, Florida.